Where Is the Account Number on a Check?

 If you need to provide an account number, there's a good chance you'll need to provide other details from the check as well.
 Your account number by itself is not sufficient to create a link to your bank account for direct deposit or automatic bill payments.

-Routing numbers: the number on the far left is generally your bank’s routing transit number (RTN) or American Bankers Association (ABA) number.
+Routing numbers: The number on the far left is generally your bank’s routing transit number (RTN) or American Bankers Association (ABA) number.
 That nine-digit number identifies your bank, but it does not identify your specific account at that bank.

 Business Checks and Bank-Printed Checks

-For example, checks mailed by businesses or sent from online bill payment services often have account numbers as the third set of numbers from the left.
+Checks mailed by businesses or sent from online bill payment services often have account numbers as the third set of numbers from the left.

 To further complicate matters, those checks sometimes show account and routing numbers that are different from the numbers on your personal checks.
 If you try to copy your account number from a check printed using your bank’s online bill payment tool, you’ll get an account number that does not map directly to your individual account – it goes to an account that your bank uses for bill payment instead.
 You won't be able to use those numbers to link your account for direct deposit, ACH payments, or wire transfers.